 Both components rely on a quota driver.
 The neutron codebase currently defines three quota drivers:

-default quota driver, defined in the configuration option
+DbQuotaNoLockDriver is the default quota driver, defined in the

 The Quota API extension handles quota management, whereas the Quota Engine component handles quota enforcement.
 This API extension is loaded like any other extension.
 For this reason plugins must explicitly support it by including “quotas” in the supported_extension_aliases attribute.

 In the Quota API simple CRUD operations are used for managing project quotas.
 Please note that the current behaviour when deleting a project quota is to reset quota limits for that project to configuration defaults.
 The API extension does not validate the project identifier with the identity service.

 In addition, the Quota Detail API extension complements the Quota API extension by allowing users (typically admins) the ability to retrieve details about quotas per project.
 Quota details include the used/limit/reserved count for the project’s resources (networks, ports, etc.).

 Performing quota enforcement is the responsibility of the Quota Engine.
 RESTful API controllers, before sending a request to the plugin, try to obtain a reservation from the quota engine for the resources specified in the client request.
 If the reservation is successful, then it proceeds to dispatch the operation to the plugin.